arnabs542/interviewpractice/greedy/minimum-number-of-arrows-to-burst-balloons.md

 The main idea here is to pack as many balloons as possible into one arrow.
 For example, suppose the balloons were at $$\small [[7,10], [1,5], [3,6], [2,4], [1,4]]$$.
 After sorting it becomes $$\small [[1,4], [1,5], [2,4], [3,6], [7,10]]$$.
 The first balloon will be left as $$\small [1,4]$$, since an arrow at any point in that range will pop it.
 The second balloon overlaps will the the first, we change the existing hit range to a tigher bound.
 The valid hit range is still $$\small [1,4]$$, because that is the tighter range.
 The third balloon overlaps with the previous 2, and the hit range is now $$\small [2,4]$$.
 The fourth balloon change the hit range to $$\small [3,4]$$.
 The fifth balloon requires a new range, so we need 2 arrows to pop all balloons.
 Runtime is bounded by $$\small O(n \log{n})$$ due to sort.
 Space is bounded by $$\small \mathcal O(n)$$.

+We can reduce space to constant by only keeping the current hit interval

 ##### Sorting by end:

 ```py